Attention!

 It’s possible to create custom rules, codes, and attributes in Global Tax Determination if the standard rules don’t meet your business needs.

 Using any of the features mentioned in this article requires a complex knowledge of the software and could compromise your standard tax settings.
 If you think you need to create a custom rule or code, ask for help from Customer Service or Professional Services.
-They will check if there are existing standard rules that can you can use and help create custom ones if needed without jeopardizing your setup.
+They can check if there are existing standard rules that can you can use and help create custom ones if needed without jeopardizing your setup.

 Custom tax rules